Jakub41/TrustPilotChalanges/README.md

-# TrustPilot Chalanges
+# TrustPilot Challenges
-My TrustPilot solution to the challanges
+My TrustPilot solution to the challenges

 ## Intro
-As a developer which likes to code, I decided to challange myself with both assigments.
-Both tasks were interesting and challanging.
+As a developer who likes to code, I decided to challenge myself with both assignments.
+Both tasks were interesting and challenging.

 The solutions: